Election-Tech-Initiative/electionguard/docs/events/eg_usability_aug_2022.md

 For information about attending or otherwise participating, or if you've already registered and need to alert us about any special accommodations, please [email RC Carter](mailto:rocarter@microsoft.com)

+### Friday, August 5: Nerd Day

+!!! abstract "Final agenda forthcoming, but discussion will focus on 2.0 innovations and implementation options"